 General Accessibility Tips

-- Design for different viewport sizes and make changes to position and presentation of main elements to maximize the use of available space.
+First, don’t rely solely on colors to differentiate links and buttons from the rest of the content.
+Second, avoid content that can potentially cause a seizure such as animated GIFs or other flashing animations.
+Third, design for different viewport sizes and make changes to the position and presentation of main elements to maximize the use of available space.

 Accessible Text and Content Tips

-- Ensure the content on your site is written in a clear and concise manner and make an extra effort to define jargon, difficult terms, and abbreviations.
+Furthermore, the content on your site should be written in a clear and concise manner and you should make an extra effort to define jargon, difficult terms, and abbreviations.

 Tips for Accessible Links